David Lanagan, Chief Executive Officer

 Working in Native Title has been a wonderful experience and I count myself lucky to have met some fantastic people and seen and learnt lots about country.
 I am familiar with some of the families from the Goldfields region and there are others who I do not know, but like the rest of the NTSG team, I look forward to working with you all.
 Outside of work, I enjoy spending time with my family, going for trail runs, ocean swims, reading and writing.

-Jeremy Brown, Senior Lawyer
+Jeremy Brown, Deputy Principal Lawyer

 As the Senior Lawyer I assist in the implementation and management of the internal processes of the legal team at NTSG and provide support to our claim lawyers and the Principal Lawyer in the pursuit of native title outcomes for traditional owners throughout the Goldfields.
 I also act for NTSG in its capacity as a respondent to claims within the region, with a view to facilitating and supporting the progress of matters where NTSG has not been engaged by traditional owners to represent them.